MicrosoftDocs/ATADocs/ATADocs/ata-privacy-compliance.md

 Personal data about users and entities in ATA is derived from the user's object in your organization's AD.
 Because of this, any changes made to the user profile in AD are reflected in ATA.

 ## Deleting personal data

+> [!NOTE]
+> If you’re interested in viewing or deleting personal data, please review Microsoft's guidance in the [Microsoft Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) and in the [GDPR section of the Microsoft 365 Enterprise Compliance site](https://docs.microsoft.com/en-us/microsoft-365/compliance/gdpr].
+If you’re looking for general information about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).

 Although data in ATA is replicated and always updated from AD, when an entity is deleted in AD, the entity’s data in ATA is maintained for purposes of security investigation.